 John Shore is co-founder of The NALT (Not All Like That) Christians Project (which was written about by TIME, The Miami Herald, The Washington Post, The American Prospect, and others).
 He is also founder of Unfundamentalists.

-He is best known for his sea-changing work inexhaustibly and methodically dismantling the Christian teaching that homosexuality is a sin (e.g., Taking God at His Word: The Bible and Homosexuality).
+John is best known for his work methodically dismantling the Christian teaching that homosexuality is a sin (e.g., Taking God at His Word: The Bible and Homosexuality).

 In private, they all told John that they believed in what he was saying and teaching.
-They just couldn’t say so publically.
+They just couldn’t say so publicly.

 Many of Mr. Shore’s original and then-radical arguments in support of the Christian acceptance of full LGBT equality are now standard progressive Christian positions on the matter.
 To obey the “law” of condemning homosexuality is to egregiously violate what Jesus himself declared the Greatest Commandment.
 What anti-gay Christians are denying gay people—in direct defiance of everything for which Jesus stood and died—is nothing less than love.
 The blood of any gay person’s suicide is on the hands of all anti-gay Christians.
 Like it or not, every anti-gay Christian is, necessarily and by definition, a bigot.
 The very phrase “anti-gay Christians” as a means of keeping conversations on the issue singularly focused.
-All of these thoughts and ideas, and more like them, were conceived by Mr. Shore, first expressed on blog posts of his that went viral, and are now commonplace throughout progressive Christianity.
+All of these thoughts and ideas, and more like them, originated with Mr. Shore, and are now commonplace throughout progressive Christianity. — Dan Wilkinson

 What others have said about John